2021 Foundation for Amateur Radio

 When we have all of the scores, we normalize them so that they can be ranked.
 Once ranked, we make the awards starting with the highest ranked student and working down the list until we have awarded all of the scholarships.

 Here are the scoring factors that are typically used by our reviewers:

 - Amateur radio activity – Allowance is made for the fact that the workload associated with college studies may not leave much time for operating during the school year.
-That said, the sub-factors here are class of license, membership in a club, participation in public service and/or emergency communications activity, and specific interests in such elements of the hobby as contesting, DX, satellite comms, home-brewing gear, and the like.
-We’e not suggesting that you change your activities as much as suggesting that you give us a clear understanding of them.
+That said, the sub-factors here are class of license, membership in a club, participation in public service and/or emergency communications activity, and specific interests in such elements of the hobby as contesting, DX, satellite communications, home-brewing gear, and the like.
+We’re not suggesting that you change your activities as much as suggesting that you give us a clear understanding of them.

 - Need – We’re not paying anyone’s tuition, but given two comparable students, the one with the greater need is likely to score higher.
 The important factor here is to make sure that you answer all of the questions on the form related to FAFSA scores, family income, and college tuition and expense costs.